 Grand Prix d’Honneur of the Bellan 2013 competition, she holds a scholarship in the Cap-Ferret Academy and is invited to give several concerts.
 She follows in parallel the teaching of Olivier Cazal and Fabio Bidini.

 She gives concerts, alone or with orchestra (Bach concertos, Stravinsky’s orchestral pieces with piano, Copland).
 She participates in several creations and performs in internationally renowned festivals (Giverny Chamber Music Festival, Piano Campus, Annecy Classic Festival).

 She then became interested in other keyboard instruments and, in 2016, is admitted unanimously in Patrick Cohen’s pianoforte class at the CNSM of Paris, where she obtains the Master with honors.
 She also studied harpsichord with Françoise Marmin and Elisabeth Joyé ; she has a regular activity of continuo.

 She started the organ in 2014 with Philippe Brandeis ; from 2015, she decided to devote herself to it and began a parallel career that led her to give concerts all over France.
 She studied this instrument with Paul Goussot and Christophe Mantoux.
 She obtains in his class the DEM unanimously with the congratulations of the jury in 2016 and the Perfectionnement degree in 2018, with the same mention.
-In 2019, she’s accepted unanimously in the organ class of Olivier Latry and Michel Bouvard at the CNSM in Paris, then in 2021, the Writing class.
+In 2019, she’s accepted unanimously in the Organ class of Olivier Latry and Michel Bouvard at the CNSM in Paris, then in 2021, the Writing class.

 Very interested in organ transcription, she has several transcriptions to her credit that she gives regularly in concert.
 She is currently preparing a recording of her organ transcription of Debussy’s complete preludes.